-Under the FOIA, the agency must send you your documents within 10 business days after receiving your request.
+Under the FOIA, the agency must send you your documents within 20 business days after receiving your request.
 For burdensome requests, the agency can ask for an extension of up to another 10 business days.
 Under the Privacy Act, the agency should acknowledge your request within 10 business days after receipt.
 The records themselves should be sent to you within 30 business days.
 If this is not possible for "good cause," the agency should tell you why and give you the date it expects to be able to comply.

-Under the state PDA, the agency must respond within five business days.
+Under the state PRA, the agency must respond within five business days.
 The time may be extended if additional work is needed to respond, but the request must at least be acknowledged within five days.
-If an agency misses its deadline, you are allowed to treat that as a refusal of your request and to appeals (see next section).
-However, some agen-
+If an agency misses its deadline, you are allowed to treat that as a refusal of your request.
+However, some agencies have a large backlog of requests and routinely ask for longer deadline extensions.
+It usually makes sense to put up with a reasonable delay and continue your correspondence with the agency for a short time before taking further action.
+Make it clear, though, that you are not giving up your right to appeal.